 Since the ACE Study published its first results in 1998, the research is catching on.
 Twenty-one states – most recently, Iowa — have done their own ACE surveys and have found similar results.
 ACE surveys have also been done in Philadelphia, for Crittenton Foundation clients, by the World Health Organization in several European countries, and in elementary schools in Spokane, WA.
 Pediatricians and public health departments are using the research to screen for adverse childhood experiences in their patients.

 Based on the 10 types of adverse childhood experiences they measured, the ACE Study researchers developed an easy 10-question survey for people to calculate their own ACE score.

-That questionnaire has long been available on several web sites, and now it’s available in a mobile app called ACE Quiz.
+That questionnaire has long been available on several web sites, and now it’s available in a mobile app called ACE Quiz on Android phones, and Adverse Childhood Experiences Quiz on the iPhone and iPad ((although after you’ve downloaded it, it shows up as The Ace Test in your app list).
 This app was produced by the Central East Addiction Technology Transfer Network, a program of the Danya Institute.
 The program is a nonprofit based in Silver Spring, MD, that provides training and support for people who work in the field of substance abuse.

 The seed for the app was planted about a year ago, when Simone Fary, the organization’s instructional design and technology specialist, heard about the ACE Study.
 “It was a light-bulb moment,” she says.
 “It made so much sense.
 We’ve always known that people with substance abuse problems often faces many other challenges, but this proved it scientifically.”